Ex-Karnataka minister KS Eshwarappa cleared of charges in contractor suicide case

 The BJP MLA was acquitted due to lack of evidence, the police said.

-Former Karnataka minister KS Eshwarappa was on Wednesday cleared of all charges in an abetment to suicide case, reported NDTV.
+Former Karnataka minister KS Eshwarappa was on Wednesday cleared of all charges by the police in an abetment to suicide case, reported NDTV.

 Eshwarappa was booked in April after Santosh Patil – a Belagavi-based contractor who had accused him of corruption – was found dead in a lodge in Udupi.
 The contractor allegedly died by suicide.